saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - The values, on the other hand, need not to be unique.
 - The keys in a map must all be of the same type.
 - The values in a map must be of the same type.
-- when a map is printed, it is shown in curly braces, while lists and sets are both shown in square brackets.
+- When a map is printed, it is shown in curly braces, while lists and sets are both shown in square brackets.

 ### Specifying type of a map
 - For eg val employeeMap: Map<String, Int>